top of page

 The days will be manageable and designed to allow plenty of time to explore.
 There will be a designated route, but like all of Dorothy's adventures, there is scope for you to ride at your own pace, and deviate if there's something off route you want to see.
 This is an adventure, not a follow the leader guided tour.
 There might also be option to tackle longer or trickier sections for those willing.

-There will be provision of accommodation on the evening, with a mix of hotels, cabins and camping.
+There will be provision of accommodation on the evening, with a mix of hotels, cabins and bunkhouses.
 This mix helps keep the cost reasonable and also allows us to visit and stay in places that no hotel chains have reached.
-Riders will send camping gear on the bikes in the container.

 WHO IS IT FOR?: